Skip to Content

 Axial Precession~25,794 years (mean)

-Inclination Precession111,772 years
+Inclination Precession~111,772 years

-Perihelion Precession20,957 years
+Perihelion Precession~20,957 years

-Obliquity Cycle41,915 years
+Obliquity Cycle~41,915 years

 Simulation Input Constants

 The 3D software simulation uses these exact input constants.
 All other values in the model are derived from these inputs β€” nothing is hardcoded except these foundational parameters.
-Together with the planet configuration below, these form the model’s 6 free parameters (5 continuous Earth parameters + 1 discrete configuration choice).
+These form the model’s 6 free parameters β€” all governing the Earth simulation; the planet configuration below adds no additional degrees of freedom (a unique mirror-symmetric solution emerges from the exhaustive search).

 How it works: The simulation calculates everything from these constants.
 Change any input value and all derived values (day lengths, year lengths, precession rates, orbital positions) automatically update.
 This ensures internal consistency - the model cannot contradict itself.